Position Description: AAO-HNSF Coordinator for Education

 Understand and accept the fiduciary responsibilities of a Board member.

 Actively participate in deliberations and exercise care in decision-making.

 Have an email address and web access to obtain necessary Board documents and participate in online community forums.

-Promote the organization’s image by generally stay informed and representing the Academy to others.
-Recruit and orient future members and leaders.
+Promote the organization’s image by generally staying informed and representing the AAO-HNS/F to others.

 Maintain status as a member in good standing and adhere to the Academy’s Code of Ethics.

 Treat other Board or committee members and staff with respect and courtesy.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.